dm-zharov/swift-security/README.md

 # KeychainKit
-The most secure Swift library, offering effortlesss storage for passwords, certificates, and keys.
+The most secure Swift library, offering effortlesss storage for passwords, cryptographic keys and certificates.